-A course which ensures that the student has a mastery of the concepts, methods, and practical applications of quantitative reasoning, with emphasis on logical reasoning and problem-solving skills.
+A course that ensures that the student has a mastery of the concepts, methods, and practical applications of quantitative reasoning, with emphasis on logical reasoning and problem-solving skills.
 Included will be the study of sets and functions; the concept, function, and solutions of algebraic equations and inequalities; application and interpretation of graphs and statistical data; principles of mortgage, investment, and personal finance; computer applications in mathematics; and the application of mathematical principles in deriving solutions to non-routine, cross-disciplinary problems.
-Prerequisite: Qualifying math placement, a grade of C (73%) or better in MA 095, or consent of the instructor.
+Prerequisite: Qualifying math placement test.

-MA 118......COLLEGE ALGEBRA (3)
+MA 118.....COLLEGE ALGEBRA (3)